What is a Deferred Loan and How Does it Work?

 In today's economic landscape, navigating the financial world is as crucial as ever.
 With uncertainty lingering and unexpected challenges cropping up, understanding the various financial tools and terms available can be a game changer.
 One such concept that has been frequently discussed, yet often misunderstood, is loan deferment.
-So, let's dive deep into how loan deferment works, and demystify some related terms.
+So, let's dive deep into how deferred loans works, and demystify some related terms.

-Let's start with a straightforward question: What exactly does 'deferred payment' mean?
+Let's start with a straightforward question: what is a defer payment?
 Simply put, a deferred payment refers to an arrangement where the borrower is allowed to start paying off a loan at a later date than originally agreed upon.
 Imagine you take out a loan today, but instead of beginning your repayments next month, you start them six months from now.
 That's a deferred payment in action.

 Deferred Interest – What's That?